 Don’t attempt to navigate the complexities of family law without the help of an experienced family lawyer.
 If you believe that you are eligible to stop paying alimony because of a former spouse’s new relationship, contact a lawyer.
 The experienced Woodlands family lawyers at BB Law Group PLLC can help gather the necessary evidence and fight for a favorable outcome.

 Whether due to career changes, retirement, or unexpected costs, financial circumstances change often.
 The experienced Woodlands alimony modification lawyers at BB Law Group PLLC have years of experience, both negotiating and litigating on behalf of their clients.
 For both child support and spousal maintenance payments, time is always a factor.
 Alimony modification allows for the court’s legal orders to catch up to the financial and situational realities of both parties as time goes on.

 Eligibility for spousal alimony is conditional.
 No spouse should be on the hook for more alimony than they can afford.
 Likewise, no individual should receive the short end of the stick when their ex-partner is not paying as much as they should.
-To navigate these murky waters, contact a qualified alimony modification lawyer today to schedule a free consultation and create an air-tight case for successful modification.
+To navigate these murky waters, contact a qualified alimony modification lawyer today to schedule a consultation and create an air-tight case for successful modification.

 Cases We Handle

 When courts determine alimony, they consider a variety of factors, including the financial statuses of both parties, their potential job opportunities, their health conditions, and more.
 However, these factors can change over time, potentially making the alimony agreement outdated and a source of stress for either party.
 Fortunately, you do have the option to modify these arrangements, and at BB Law Group PLLC, our knowledgeable legal team can help with either of the following: